PEtab-dev/PEtab/doc/documentation_data_format.rst

    "``<`` ``<=`` ``>`` ``>=``", "6", "less than, less than or equal to, greater than, greater than or equal to", "left-to-right", "float, float", "bool"
    "``==`` ``!=``", "6", "is equal to, is not equal to", "left-to-right", "float, float or bool, bool", "bool"

+Note that operator precedence might not be as expected from other programming languages.
+Use parentheses to enforce the desired order of operations.

 Literals
 ~~~~~~~~